sitphp/doubles/doc/2_creating_doubles.md

 $my_dummy_double = Double::dummy(MyClass::class)->getInstance($arg1, $arg2);
 ```

-> {.note.info} Note : When you pass constructor arguments, the original `__construct` method will be called with the given arguments regardless if your double is of type "dummy" or "mock".
+> {.note .info} Note : When you pass constructor arguments, the original `__construct` method will be called with the given arguments regardless if your double is of type "dummy" or "mock".
 In the same way, if you don't pass constructor arguments, the original `__construct` method will not be called regardless if your double is of type "dummy" or "mock".

 ## Implementing interfaces and trait
 Use `addInterface` and/or `addTrait` to declare the interfaces and/or traits you want to implement in your double class :